Old Computers Make Fine Musical Instruments

 We have a number of test machines that fall into that category, and where we don’t browse the Internet or read e-mail with them, they still work fine, and are useful to us, years beyond when support for them ended.

-One good use for these machines, is as a musical instrument.
+A good use for these machines, is as a musical instrument.

 If you have a family, and other family members want to practice music on the computer, having to share your primary computer for such music practice, may cause conflicting demands for the same computer.
 But by using older machines for musical instruments, this conflict can be avoided.